Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Not ideal as an everyday primary mattress

-• Limited depth for high pressure-relief needs
+• Limited depth for higher pressure-relief needs

 • Edge support depends heavily on the sofa-bed frame